Albany “Barney” Bigard-New Orleans Creole Clarinet

-Django Reinhard, the amazing Gypsy guitarist, made a few sides with Barney.
+Django Reinhard, the amazing Gypsy Jazz guitarist, made a few sides with Barney.
 You truly have to hear this Barney Bigard solo to believe it.
-A medium up tempo tune here is thoroughly dissected by our man Barney, there is so much soulful stuff in this solo.
+A medium up tempo tune is thoroughly dissected by Barney; this is a very satisfying solo.
 His virtuosity is amazing, the low register is fully exploited and some nice high register swoops are fit in for good measure.
-This is a classic solo, give it a listen.
-It will burn your ears!!
+A classic solo, give it a listen.

-A CD called the Great Ellington Units, RCA 7651-2-RB, is a treasure trove of great small group Ellington recordings that feature the great sidemen Johnny Hodges and Rex Stewart.
+Great Ellington Units, RCA 7651-2-RB, is a treasure trove of small group Ellington recordings that feature sidemen Johnny Hodges and Rex Stewart.
 Six tracks total of Barney Bigard, all of which are classics and feature some incredible clarinet work.

-When I listen to this track I am struck by not only the totally personal and unique statement that Duke makes initially on piano, but by the “woody” low register clarinet melody, which makes me wonder who composed this melody?
-And then, of course upon examining the recording more carefully, it is revealed that this perfect clarinet melody was written by no other than our man Barney Bigard.
-The vibe or evocative atmosphere that this tune conjures is nothing short of incredible.
-We hear some wonderful background figures from the horns and what follows in between these horn parts is some iconic Barney Bigard solo phrases…..you’ve got to hear this to appreciate it.
+When I listen to this track I am struck by not only the totally personal and unique statement that Duke makes initially on piano, but by the “woody” low register clarinet melody, written by Barney Bigard.
+The evocative atmosphere that this tune conjures is nothing short of incredible.
+Some wonderful background figures and iconic Bigard solo phrases.
+A truly masterful performance.

 Which leads me to highlight an often overlooked aspect of Barney Bigard’s work, his fabulous gift for melody that is brought to light by his compositions.
 I have compiled a list of original tunes here, which is no doubt far from complete, to give you an idea of how prolific a composer the man was.
 I am always struck at the beauty and logic of his melodic lines, and the often interesting turn the phrases take in relation to the harmony.
 In the research for this post I have pulled out all my LP’s and CD’s of Barney and have been surprised at how many of his own compositions he recorded.
 Artie Shaw is the only other clarinetist of this era that comes to mind as another comparably prolific composer….